Sync custom user attributes

-Custom data are fields that you can add as user attributes to your user profiles.
+Custom attributes are fields that you can add as optional to your user profiles.
 They can be filled with data.

 In this article we cover